 But she didn't retreat into passivity.
 She found a structured way to merge — acting let her disappear into other people, borrow their courage, their rage, their desire, while her own self stayed safely offstage.
 And when she finally committed to something she wanted, a competitive drive kicked in that you'd never expect from someone so quiet.
 The discipline she brought to Anora — a full year of preparation, Russian lessons, physical training, moving to a new neighborhood — reveals the growth line toward Type 3 that Nines tap into when they stop drifting and decide to fight for something.

 You see it in the small moments too.
-She once admitted she broke down watching her mentor Pamela Adlon do ADR work, then added: "I try not to be emotional around her because I don't know if she likes that."
+"I try not to be emotional around her because I don't know if she likes that," she said of her mentor Pamela Adlon.
 Even with someone she deeply loved, her instinct was to hide her own feelings so the relationship stayed smooth.
 When she needs to access emotion on camera, she calls it switching back to "my life as Michaela" — as if being herself is just another character to inhabit.

 Then came Tarantino, who saw the acid-trip painting and, instead of flinching, hung it on his wall.
 She was 19 when she played Susan "Sadie" Atkins, a Manson Family member who dies by flamethrower in one of cinema's most spectacular deaths.
 She said Tarantino "reinvigorated my love of filmmaking."
 For a kid raised in isolation and daydreams, someone saw the wildness in her and welcomed it.